-During Sessions I A and II B, Fellows participate in workshops while also providing logistic and other assistance to the workshop faculty.
-In Session II B, they have the opportunity to discuss design and group process issues with the faculty.
+During Sessions I and II A, Fellows participate in workshops while also providing logistic and other assistance to the workshop faculty.
+In Session II A, they have the opportunity to discuss design and group process issues with the faculty.
 In addition, Fellows support SIIC in a variety of roles from setup and hosting, to assisting participants in the library and bookstore.

 Financially, the SIIC Fellows Program represents a significant tuition discount.
 Fellows pay reduced tuition, room, and board for the first week of the Fellows Program, which includes the multicultural team training with the Fellows faculty, as well as for Sessions I A and II B. The Fellows Program is a combination of a mentoring program and a chance to get a different and more extensive behind-the-scenes Institute experience.

-The total cost for Fellows (tuition and room and board for the whole Fellows Program) is $2800.
+The total cost for Fellows (tuition and room and board for the whole Fellows Program) is $TBA.
 Fellows should arrive no later than 6:00 p.m.
-Monday evening, July 7, and depart no sooner than Thursday morning, July 24.
-Application forms, available from ICI, can be downloaded here.
-The deadline for early acceptance, particularly for international applicants needing visas, is Thursday, May 1, 2014.
-Applications will be accepted until Friday, May 23, 2014.
+Wednesday evening, July 6, and depart no sooner than Saturday morning, July 23.
+The application form will be available in the spring of 2016.
+The deadline for early acceptance, particularly for international applicants needing visas, is Friday, April 29, 2016.
+Applications will be accepted until Friday, May 27, 2016.

 Dr. Gordon C. Watanabe, a founding partner of Personal Leadership Seminars, consults in corporate, educational, and other organizational settings (most recently the Esalen Institute) on Personal Leadership, diversity, and intercultural competence.
 He is a professor emeritus and former special assistant to the president for intercultural relations at Whitworth University, where he focused on the role of deep self-understanding in successful cross-cultural negotiations and intercultural team building.
 Gordon was initiated as a meditation teacher in 2000, and now also offers energy meditation seminars.
 He has taught middle school biology and teacher education, and advised and counseled university-level international, study abroad, and minority students.